webteckie/iKubernetes/README.md

 ## Working the the Azure ACR container registry

-- Ensure you have an account with sufficient priviledges in Azure
+- Ensure you have an account with sufficient priviledges to create resources in Azure

 - Create the ACR